Adam-Alive/sculpture-drf-api/README.md

 The site administrator will be able to monitor and modify all aspects of the site including the deletion of posts, comments and users if necessary.

-## API Database
+## Project Structure

-This section of the project is the backend API database, built to support the React frontend, and is powered by the Django Rest Framework.
+The project consists of a frontend, built using React, and a backend API database built with the Django Rest Framework.

-## XXX
+This section covers the backend API, while the React frontend and project overall are covered here: [London Outdoor Sculpture README](https://github.com/Adam-Alive/london-outdoor-sculpture/blob/main/README.md)

 ## User Stories

-A complete list of user stories can be found here:
+A complete list of user stories can be found here: [User Stories](https://github.com/Adam-Alive/london-outdoor-sculpture/blob/main/README.md#user-stories)

 ## Tools & Technologies Used